 As we've mentioned, BSC has relatively low fees.
 In BSC, 1 gwei is 10-9 or 0.000000001 BNB.
 With an average gas price of around 6.5 gwei, sending 10 BNB should cost less than ten cents.
 In fact, sending ten or even a hundred times that amount still shouldn't cost you more than 20 cents.

 From the transaction history, we can see that people have paid higher transaction fees than usual.
 Some users may have brought their old habits from Ethereum or other blockchains.
 It's really not necessary.
-Binance Smart Chain is still far from congested, so if network conditions remain stable, 6.5 gwei should be enough for a simple transaction.
+BNB Smart Chain is still far from congested, so if network conditions remain stable, 6.5 gwei should be enough for a simple transaction.

 So does it mean that if a blockchain has 100 unique addresses, it has 100 unique users?
 Absolutely not!
 Anyone can create multiple addresses.
 But thanks to the magic of cryptography, even if they did, we wouldn't run out of addresses for a long time.
 And even then, it would be quite tricky to find out if those addresses belong to the same entity.

 So we know that anyone can create multiple addresses, and this metric is an overestimation of the number of users.
 Still, the unique address count can give us a rough idea of the network's growth.